tschettervictor/truenas-iocage-zoneminder/README.md

 # truenas-iocage-zoneminder
 Script to create an iocage jail on TrueNAS for the latest zoneminder pkg release.
-This script used essentially all the components from the original TrueNAS CORE plugin repo, including nginx as the webserver.
+This script uses essentially all the components from the original TrueNAS CORE plugin repo, including nginx as the webserver.
 It will create the database and generate a strong root password and user password for the database system.

 ## Status
 This script will work with TrueNAS CORE 13.0.
 Due to the EOL status of FreeBSD 12.0, it is unlikely to work reliably with earlier releases of FreeNAS.